The GNR Bikepacking Route

 Highlights

 You’ll be amazed by the volume of singletrack, doubletrack and rail trail riding on the route while never venturing too far from a hot meal and cold beer.
-Railing along some sections of sweet trail will put you up close and personal with the mighty Grand river.
+Railing along some sections of sweet trail will put you up close and personal with the mighty Grand river - a designated heritage river that has been home to indigenous people for more than 10,000 years.

 Picture-worthy river views seemingly await you at ever bend in the trail.